 The accident remains under investigation.
 Authorities said it could take several weeks to determine fault.

-Struck by an Emergency Vehicle?
-Our Virginia, Maryland and D.C.
-Attorneys Can Help
+Involved in an EMS Crash?
+Our Maryland Attorneys Can Help

 If you have been injured in an accident involving a government vehicle or your loved one has been killed, speak to our Virginia, Maryland and D.C. lawyers.
 We can investigate the incident and help determine whom you can hold liable.